Integrality Gaps for Random Integer Programs via Discrepancy: Introduction

 \section{Introduction}

 Consider an integer program (IP) in $n$ variables and a fixed number $m$ of constraints of the form:

-In practice, one can observe that a key factor controlling our ability to solve IPs is the tightness of the linear programming (LP) relaxation.
+An important factor controlling our ability to solve IPs is the tightness of the linear programming (LP) relaxation.
 A natural way to measure tightness is the size of the gap

 where $\val_{\mathsf{LP}}(A,b,c)$ relaxes $x \in \{0,1\}^n$ to $x \in [0,1]^n$.